a-b-street/docs/book/src/tech/map/importing/convert_osm.md

 Clip the map to the boundary polygon

-- `osmconvert` options preserve ways that cross the boundary
+- `osmium` options preserve ways that cross the boundary
 - Trim roads that cross the boundary.
 There may be cases where a road dips out of bounds, then immediately comes back in.
 Disconnecting it isn't ideal, but it's better to manually tune the boundary polygon when this happens than try